zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

 ## Task 2: Configure Grafana

-1. Identify the IP address of the Grafana LoadBalancer by executing the following command:
+1. Identify the EXTERNAL-IP address of the Grafana LoadBalancer by executing the following command:

        ```
        <copy>services</copy>